stsaz/fmedia/README.txt

 ---------------
 OVERVIEW
 ---------------
 fmedia is a fast asynchronous media player/recorder/converter for Windows and Linux.
 Its goal is to provide smooth playback even if input device is very slow and unresponsive.
-The architecure allows to extend the functionality of the application in any way: adding a new audio input/output format, a new DSP filter or even a new GUI.  fmedia is very small and fast: it has low CPU & memory consumption making it ideal to listen to music or process audio files while running on a notebook's battery.
+The architecture allows to extend the functionality of the application in any way: adding a new audio input/output format, a new DSP filter or even a new GUI.  fmedia is very small and fast: it has low CPU & memory consumption making it ideal to listen to music or process audio files while running on a notebook's battery.

 fmedia can decode: .mp3, .ogg, .opus, .m4a/.mp4 (AAC, ALAC), .flac, .ape, .wv, .wav. fmedia can encode into: .mp3, .ogg, .opus, .m4a (AAC), .flac, .wav.